EpfeiferNutri/Phage-plasmids/geNomad_vConTACTv2/DESCRIPTION_geNomad_vConTACTv2.md

 **Step 2: running vConTACT v2**

-In the next step, we used vConTACT v2 to cluster putative P-Ps and assign types based on gene-sharing with a reference dataset (1416 P-P from PMID: 38378896).
+We used vConTACT v2 to cluster putative P-Ps and assign types with a reference dataset (1416 P-P from PMID: 38378896).

--   As input dataset we processed 2,267 sequences (`from 0523_plasmids_ref_PPs_for_vConTACT.csv`), including all putative P-Ps classified as phages by geNomad and the reference P-P dataset.
+-   As input dataset we processed 1,714 putative P-Ps (`from 0523_plasmids_ref_PPs_for_vConTACT.csv`).

--   Run details: vConTACT v2 ran with default settings on 25 CPUs on the Migale computational cluster with a total runtime of 13 minutes.
+-  vConTACT v2 required 13 minutes (default settings, 25 CPUs on the Migale cluster)

--   The raw output files from vConTACT v2 include clustering information for each genome (`genome_by_genome_overview.csv`) and gene-sharing network results (`c1.ntw`).
+-   Output files from vConTACT v2 include clustering information for each genome (`genome_by_genome_overview.csv`) and gene-sharing network results (`c1.ntw`).

--   Reference 03/21 P-P list which was used for vConTACT v2 type assignment is available in `reference_0321_PP_list_for_vConTACT2.xlsx`.
+-   Reference P-P list  with 1416 typed P-Ps `reference_0321_PP_list_for_vConTACT2.xlsx`.

 -   R code used for assigning types to putative P-Ps based on clustering with reference P-Ps: